richardhaslam/frackit/paper.md

   previously generated entities
 * Fragmentation of the generated raw entities and the embedding domain

-The last of the above-mentioned steps and the motivation for it has been discussed earlier.
+The last of these steps and the motivation for it has been discussed above.
 In the following, we want to discuss the other two steps in more detail.

 ## Random generation of raw fracture entities